cyberphone/doc/payments/paymenthandler.md

 Building a specific wallet or solution for the Web does not make sense *unless it is absolutely necessary*.
-With native "drivers" to https://www.w3.org/TR/payment-request/ available in Android and iOS, you can indeed target the scenarios above with a single wallet.
+With native "drivers" to https://www.w3.org/TR/payment-request/ available in Android and iOS, you can indeed target the scenarios above with a *single wallet application*.
 This is not only a development issue since each system also requires some kind of *enrollment process* to be carried out by the user.